-Founded in 2007, CCL has organized eight classes of fellows to date, training 75 curators who serve museums across the world.
-Each year CCL selects ten to twelve applicants representing a wide range of geographic, institutional, and art-historical backgrounds.
+Founded in 2007, CCL has organized eleven classes of Fellows to date, training 122 curators who serve museums across the world.
+Each year CCL selects ten to twelve applicants representing a wide range of geographic, institutional, and art historical backgrounds.

 Fellows become a unique cohort who undergo professional and personal growth together throughout the CCL experience and beyond.
 Our graduates add critical value to the vision and strategy of museums worldwide and form a network that fosters growth and collaboration.